Please report an absence here.

 - Letter #1 sent to parents by regular mail

-A student/parent must be notified a second time once they have accrued at least six (6) truancy events.
+A student/parent will be notified a second time when they have accrued nine (9) truancy events.

 - Letter #2 sent to parents by regular mail